Both Dial-a-Ride and ADA Service are door-to-door services requested from CATA in advance of your trip.

 Cape Ann Seniors on the GO!

 Cape Ann Seniors on the GO! is a Cape Ann Mass in Motion initiative to increase access to health food & physical activity opportunities by reducing transportation barriers for at risk older adults who reside in different Cape Ann communities.
 CATA partners with Mass in Motion to provide services for Gloucester, Rockport, and Essex.
-The Gloucester/Rockport Summer 2021 schedule is available here.
-The Essex Summer 2021 schedule is available here.
+The Gloucester/Rockport 2022 schedule is available here.
+The Essex 2022 schedule is available here.
 To make a reservation, call Dispatch at 978-283-7916.

 ADA Service decision appeals